 The Orange County Center for Contemporary Art provides emerging and established member and guest artists a forum to explore and develop ideas in contemporary art in an atmosphere promoting experimentation and risk-taking, but without the shadow of censorship.
 Located in the heart of Santa Ana's Artist Village, the center presents a variety of programs: films, forums, concerts, workshops, classes and first Saturday artist receptions.

 The University of California, Irvine, is home to a significant collection of California art.
 To bring these collections together, the University founded the UCI Institute and Museum of California Art (IMCA) with plans to construct a new museum facility on campus realizing the original vision for the University of California’s expansion into Irvine in the early 1960s.
-Through a comprehensive offering of exhibitions and publications, research, seminars and conferences, lectures and artist talks, tours, and educational outreach, the museum strives to expand the understanding of California’s artistic past and present, its distinctive social and cultural framework, and its contribution to shaping and challenging the art historical catalogue.
+Through a comprehensive offering of exhibitions and publications, research, seminars and conferences, lectures and artist talks, tours, and educational outreach, the museum strives to expand the understanding of California’s artistic past and present, its distinctive social and cultural framework, and its contribution to shaping and challenging the art historical catalog.

 Check out the vibes of these six chic and upscale venues to have a good time in the OC once the sun has set: